IAALS’ work in legal education began with a commitment to supporting curricular innovation and collaboration among legal educators.

 The course portfolios can be viewed here, and include background material, video tutorials, teaching methods, recommendations and strategies for adaptation, and outcomes.

-Educating Tomorrow’s Lawyers, and former initiative of IAALS focused on improving legal education, partnered with law schools that were committed to its mission of aligning legal education with the needs of an evolving profession.
+Educating Tomorrow’s Lawyers, a former initiative of IAALS focused on improving legal education, partnered with law schools that were committed to its mission of aligning legal education with the needs of an evolving profession.
 We worked with a wide range of law schools across the country and we are especially grateful to the schools below, which joined our Consortium during the initiative's formative years.
 We no longer have a formal Consortium, but we continue to benefit from our partnership with these and many other schools, as well as educators, lawyers, employers, and others who are making a difference in the way we educate tomorrow’s lawyers.

 The Fellows of Educating Tomorrow’s Lawyers are individuals who have distinguished themselves as leaders in legal education; who have incorporated into their own teaching a commitment to producing more practice-ready and professional graduates; and who demonstrate a willingness to share their expertise and experiences with others.
 IAALS honors the Fellows for their achievements.